Nutlope/notesGPT/README.md

 ## Future tasks

 - [ ] Prompt engineer the summary a little more to return something better than what it does
+- [ ] Layout shift on the dashboard page when refreshing – show a loading state?
 - [ ] Make action items animate out + make checkbox rounded + add a little check icon on hover
 - [ ] Add a due date for the action items + make this editable
 - [ ] Make sure the transcript gets streamed into the frontend?